organix/uFork/fpga/ucode/README.md

 Additional labels within the _body_ create callable entry-points for tail-segments of the definition.

-The uCode machine supports several kinds control transfer with the target `PC` compiled into the instruction.
+The uCode machine supports several kinds of control transfers, with the target `PC` compiled into the instruction.
 A _jump_ is a basic unconditional transfer of control.
 A _call_ additionally copies `PC+1` to TORS.